theKhan22/Text-To-QR-code/README.md

 1. Clone or download the repository to your local machine.
 2. Install the qrcode library using pip: `pip install qrcode`
+3. Install the opencv library using pip: `pip install opencv-python`
-3. Open the script in your Python IDE or text editor.
+4. Open the script in your Python IDE or text editor.
-4. Run the script.
+5. Run the script.
-5. The QR code will be generated and saved as a PNG image in the same directory as the script.
+6. The QR code will be generated and saved as a PNG image in the same directory as the script.

 ## Dependencies